 - The program provides training for entry level positions to effectively function in the role of a patient care technician.

-- Clinics, hospitals, urgent care facilities.
+- Clinics, private practice facilities, urgent care facilities.

 - Rehabilitation facilities and home health care agencies.

 Other healthcare environments.